malinat0r/DevOps-Test-Questionnaire/ReadMe.md

 ## Run Docker Compose

-You can run the applicatiop in order to test built images in Docker compose.
-If do not want to do it, just skip this chapter.
+You can run the application in order to test built images in Docker compose.
+If you do not want to do it, just skip this chapter.

 ```bash
 docker compose --file ./config_files/docker-compose.yml up